Itatín: Jesuit missions

 Early Spanish explorations of the Itatín were prompted by an objective of finding a route to Peru.
 In 1609 the Jesuits began establishing missions in the Guayrá region of Brazil, 800 km southeast of Itatín.
 Slave raids by Bandeirantes from Brazil made those missions untenable.
 Looking for alternatives the Jesuits moved the Guayrá missions southwest and explored new mission fields.
 In 1631, a Jesuit priest named Jacobo Ransonnier journeyed to Itatín where a small Spanish settlement existed at Santiago de Jerez (near present-day Aquidauana).
 The Itatínes were suspicious; they had been raided previously by Bandeirantes, apparently with the assistance of Portuguese priests, or laymen impersonating priests.
-Neverthess, Ransonnier with other Jesuits succeeded in establishing missions along the Miranda River, by gaining the confidence of a local cacique, Nianduabusuvius (Nanduabuçu).
+Nevertheless, Ransonnier with other Jesuits succeeded in establishing missions along the Miranda River, by gaining the confidence of a local cacique, Nianduabusuvius (Nanduabuçu).
 Bandeirantes raids continued, however, often with the assistance of Spanish colonists who also desired Indian slave labor.
 Nainduabusuvius himself was captured in 1642 along with 1,000 Christianized Indians who were taken away to work as slaves in coastal Brazil.

 In 1644, the Itatínes revolted and threatened and abused several Jesuits.
 The Jesuits lured Nianduabusuvius' son and two nephews into a trap and executed them, but the Jesuits could not recoup their position in Itatín.
 In 1648, the prominent Bandeirante Antonio Raposo Tavares completed the destruction of the Jesuit missions and the expulsion of the Spanish from Itatín.

 Moreover, the Jesuit objective of opening a route from Itatín to Peru failed.
 Two Jesuits crossed the Paraguay River in 1645 and headed west across the Gran Chaco.
 They were captured and executed by the Guaycurus, probably the people later known as the Mbayá who were becoming nomadic horsemen.
 Some Itatínes especially the anti-Jesuit shamans had fled the missions and assisted the Guaycurus.
 Many of the Itatínes and other Guaranì were migrating west during this period, a pull factor being the wealth of the former Inca Empire and a push factor being to escape the Bandeirantes and the Spanish colonists.
 In 1661, in a counter movement, some Mbayá migrated east of the Paraguay River and displaced many of the Itatin.
 For the next 100 years the expanding Mbayá and their subjects, the Guaná, plus the surviving Itatin, controlled Itatín.

 Access to the Itatín region was also hindered during the 18th century by the Payagua, a riverine people related to the Mbayá who lived along the Paraguay River.
 The Payagua fought and won many battles with prospectors attempting to reach gold mines north of Itatín via the Paraguay River.

 The 21st century survivors of the Itatín people are likely the Guarayos in Bolivia and the Guarani-Kaiowá and Pai Tavytera of Brazil and Paraguay.